 Recently, the KFN presented the Province with a document entitled Community Principles and Objectives.
 This document is included at the end of this report as Appendix B, and further outlines the KFN's position.

-As we move forward, the Province remains committed to honouring the KFN's connection to the land while providing opportunities for its members.
+committed to honouring the KFN's connection to the land while providing

 A CONVERSATION TIMELINE

 November 2012

 To guide the discussion of the future use of the Riverview Lands, the KFN and BC Housing signed a protocol agreement.